philpax/aitai/README.md

 The `scripts` process data from the r/AITA dumps (submissions, comments) from <https://the-eye.eu/redarcs/>.

+Stage 0 scripts download the raw data.

-Stage 0 scripts take a sample from the raw dumps for experimentation.
+Stage 1 scripts take a sample from the raw dumps for experimentation.

-Stage 1 scripts can take a Stage 0 sample or the raw dumps.
+Stage 2 scripts can take a Stage 1 sample or the raw dumps.
 Their job is to extract all relevant submissions and comments and discard all irrelevant data.

-Stage 2 scripts take the result of Stage 1 scripts and extract any metadata required for later.
+Stage 3 scripts take the result of Stage 2 scripts and extract any metadata required for later.

-Stage 3 scripts take the output of Stage 1 and Stage 2 scripts and combine them.
+Stage 4 scripts take the output of Stage 2 and Stage 3 scripts and combine them.

 ## Dataset Outputter

-The dataset outputter takes the output of Stage 3 and produces the final dataset ndjson to train on using [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).
+The dataset outputter takes the output of Stage 4 and produces the final dataset ndjson to train on using [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).

 ## Notes